imasaru/bunpro-companion/README.md

 ## Notice

-Copyright (c) 2015 Lucas Pantanella
+Copyright (c) 2015 Lucas Pantanella; modified for Bunpro by imasaru

 The sources are released under the terms of the [MIT license](LICENSE).